 • Step 3.
 Select Devices and Simulators from the Xcode menu.
 It will open a list of supported devices and simulators in Xcode.

 • Step 4.
 Select the Simulator tab, which lets you add or remove special simulators.
-You can also choose the required OS version and device size, then pair the device with iWatch and the other relevant settings from the simulator option.
+You can also choose the required macOS or iOS version and target device size, then pair the real device with iWatch and the other relevant settings from the simulator option.

 • Step 6.
 Xcode will then compile your app and validate the code for any errors.
 If the code has no errors, it will run the app on the selected iOS simulator.

-Now, we will take a more detailed look at configuring Xcode Simulator to make it perform better in replicating the app environment of an iOS device
+Now, we will take a more detailed look at configuring Xcode Simulator to make it perform better in replicating the app environment of an iOS device.

-Adjusting Simulator Size
+Adjusting Simulator size

 • Physical size.
 Select the physical size if you want the Simulator window to match your device’s actual display size.
 This can accurately show you how your app would appear in various screen sizes.